Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

+- Oregon has combined with its opponents to put up more than 57.5 points only twice this year.

-- Oregon has combined with its opponents to score more than 57.5 points only two times this season.
+- Stanford has combined with its opponents to score more than 57.5 points in three of four games this season.

+- The combined points per game average of the two teams, 67.3, is 9.8 points above Saturday's over/under.

-- The two teams combine to score 67.3 points per game, 9.8 more than the total in this contest.
+- The 47 combined points per game that these two squads have allowed this season are 10.5 fewer than the 57.5 over/under in this contest.

-- This contest's over/under is 10.5 points more than the 47 these two squads combine to surrender per game this season.

-- The Ducks and their opponents have scored an average of 59.8 points per game in 2021, 2.3 more than Saturday's total.
+- Ducks games this season feature an average total of 59.8 points, a number 2.3 points higher than Saturday's over/under.

-- The 53.9 PPG average total in Cardinal games this season is 3.6 points fewer than this game's over/under.
+- The 57.5 over/under in this game is 3.6 points above the 53.9 average total in Cardinal games this season.

 Oregon Stats and Trends